felixojiambo/School-Management/README.md

-Sure, here is a comprehensive README file for your "School Management Dashboard" project:

----

 # School Management Dashboard

 A comprehensive School Management Dashboard built with Angular 17 using standalone components.
 This dashboard provides an overview of collections, sign-ups, total revenue, and bounced cheques, and includes modules for managing school details, invoices, and collections.